 Grains

 When it comes to grains, older adults should focus their diet on whole grains versus refined grains.
-Whole grains are rich in fiber, which is essential for a healthy heart.
+Whole grains are rich in fiber and phytonutrients that have antioxidant and anti-inflammatory properties that can support health.
 Dried grains are a handy option that provide a base for easy, heart-healthy meals.
 Stock your pantry with affordable staples like brown rice, barley, millet, oats, and whole-wheat pasta.

 Protein foods